 However, for misdemeanor solicitation of a prostitute to have occurred, no sexual contact needs to be made.

 Solicitation of prostitution is a class 3 misdemeanor in Colorado.
-This is the least serious category of misdemeanor in Colorado.
-The typical penalties for a class 3 misdemeanor are:
+This is the least serious category of a misdemeanor in Colorado.
+The typical penalties for a class 3 misdemeanor include up to 6 months in jail and a fine of anywhere between $50-$750.

 Being convicted of solicitation of prostitution may not only risk jail time and a potentially steep fine; it may also put your future in jeopardy.
 The last thing a future employer wants to see on your record are solicitation charges.